dhixraj/gRodon-pipeline/README.md

 # Acknowledgements and Citations
 Please make sure to cite all the appropriate scientists for their awesome work on this pipeline!
 1. [Hannah Holland-Moritz](https://github.com/hhollandmoritz) - For guidance and support in every step of the process.
 2. [JL Weissman] - For developing gRodon.
+[PAPER]
 3. [Torsten Seemann] - For developing Prokka.
+[PAPER]
 4. Nathan D Blais - For mentoring me and pushing me to do more.
-5. [Dhiraj S Naidu](https://github.com/dhixraj) (me!) - For enduring long hours of coding, troubleshooting, and optimizing.